prabalgupta12/Web_Scrapper/README.md

 # Web_Scrapper
-Web Srapper built using Selenium and BeautifulSoup4
+Web Srapper built using BeautifulSoup & Requests to scrape & crawl Craigslist directory with Python